-Dr Kevin Buckett - ChairDr Kevin Buckett is Director of Public Health Services with the South Australian Department of Health, a position he has held since 2007.
+Dr Kevin Buckett - ChairDr Kevin Buckett was Director of Public Health Services with the South Australian Department of Health from 2007 until August 2018, a position he has held since 2007.
 He holds a Doctor of Philosophy in neurophysiology from the University of Sussex in the UK, and is Adjunct Associate Professor at Flinders University of South Australia.

 Dr Buckett’s professional background is in regulatory toxicology and health risk assessment.
 Following post-doctoral research at the John Curtin School of Medicine at the Australian National University, he joined the Therapeutic Goods Administration as a principal toxicologist.
 He subsequently worked as a scientific advisor in the Health Department of Western Australia before taking up the post of Director of the Environmental Health unit with the Federal Department of Health in Canberra.
 Over the last 15 years, he has pursued a career in public health administration.
 His current role involves responsibility for food safety and nutrition, advising the Minister for Health on food regulation, and serving as the South Australian representative on the Food Regulation Standing Committee.
 He is also responsible for managing public health services in South Australia, including executive oversight of health protection, scientific services, and public health partnerships.